 When you introduce your startup on social media, you gain immediate access to millions of daily users, many of whom comprise your target market.
 Therefore, you can expose your brand to relevant audiences and collect leads that can become customers.
 In other words, failure to use social media amounts to leaving money on the table.

-Of course, one the most attractive part of social media marketing is its relatively low cost.
+Of course, one the most attractive parts of social media marketing is its relatively low cost.
 You can orchestrate organic campaigns that cost you practically nothing, aside from time and effort.
 You can also use paid social media advertising platforms to expand your reach without breaking the bank.

 Surprisingly, many companies jump into social media with unrealistic expectations.
 After all the low cost and high exposure makes it attractive.
 However, making it profitable, involves much more than simply opening an account and uploading your logo.
-Instead, it requires a plan, effective tactics and diligent effort.
+Instead, it requires a plan, effective tactics, and diligent effort.